Hairy Black holes in General Minimal Massive Gravity: Static Solution

 where $t\in R$, $\phi \in [0,2\pi]$, $r\in R_{>0}$ and $\mathcal{M}$, $b$ are two real integration constants.
 For $b = 0$ the metric \eqref{eqmetric} reduces to the BTZ black hole.
 Defining $\Lambda=-l^{-2}$, the metric (\ref{eqmetric}) is a solution to the GMMG field equations provided

-where $\gamma=-2\alpha c_{h}\mu l^2/3$, $\bar{\sigma}=\sigma$ and $s=-2c_{f}l^2$.
+where $\gamma=-2\alpha c_{h}\mu l^2/3$, $\bar{\sigma}=\sigma$, $s=-2c_{f}l^2$.
+So, the metric (\ref{eqmetric}) with conditions (\ref{eqsp}), is a solution for field equation (\ref{eqfield}).
 The Cotton tensor of the spacetime \eqref{eqmetric} vanishes since it is conformally flat.
 This is consistent the fact that the TMG mass parameter in Equations \eqref{eqsp}, appear only through the combination $\gamma/\mu^2$, namely the coupling of the tensor $J_{\mu\nu}$, which is generically non$-$vanishing on this spacetime.
 Equations \eqref{eqsp} relate the couplings in a manner that is different than that which leads to the chiral point of GMMG \cite{Setare:2014zea} (see also \cite{Giribet:2014wla} for the definition of Log Minimal gravity arising at the chiral point of MMG).
 For a certain range of the parameters $\mathcal{M}$ and $b$, the solution describes a black hole with the Killing horizons located at $r_{\pm}$ such that $f(r_{\pm})=0$, namely

 which leads also to